Gotta Go Gotta Leave (Tired)

 "Gotta Go Gotta Leave (Tired)" is a song co-written and performed by American contemporary R&B singer Vivian Green, issued as the lead single from her second studio album Vivian.
 On July 30, 2005, it became her second song to reach #1 on the Billboard dance chart (following her debut single "Emotional Rollercoaster").

 Music video

-The official music video for the song was directed by Diane Martel.
+The official music video for the song was directed in summer 2005 by Diane Martel in downtown Muskegon, Michigan.
+The video features a cameo from The Wire actor Anwan "Slim" Glover.